-The second challenge is that the system must determine an effective filtering threshold for each ad-hoc query.
-Because the relationship between accuracy and decision scores is unknown for a new query, it is difficult to establish a threshold that meets a user's accuracy target while minimizing cost.
-We tackled this with an \emph{adaptive cascade mechanism} that performs online calibration to shape query-specific score distributions, and then uses an optimized algorithm to determine the ideal thresholds.
+The second challenge is that the system must determine an effective \textbf{filtering criterion} for each ad hoc query.
+Because the relationship between indeed accuracy and decision scores is unknown for a new query, it is difficult to establish a filtering threshold that meets a user's accuracy target while minimizing cost.
+We tackled this with an \textbf{adaptive cascade mechanism} that performs online calibration to shape query-specific score distributions, and then uses an optimized algorithm to determine the ideal filtering thresholds.

 We evaluated \textsc{ScaleDoc} across three diverse datasets, where it significantly outperforms existing baselines.
-On average, \textsc{ScaleDoc} achieves over a 2$\times$ end-to-end performance speedup and reduces costly LLM invocations by up to 85\%.
+On average, \textsc{ScaleDoc} achieves over 2$\times$ end-to-end performance speedup and reduces costly LLM invocations by up to 85\%.

-Our paper makes the following contributions: \begin{itemize}[topsep=2pt,leftmargin=2em,label=-] \item We propose \textsc{ScaleDoc}, a novel system that decouples execution into a one-time offline representation phase and an optimized online query phase. \item We introduce a contrastive learning strategy to train a lightweight, query-aware proxy model that provides reliable scores to enable effective data filtering. \item We design an adaptive online calibration mechanism with an optimized threshold-selection algorithm to guarantee user-specified accuracy while minimizing calls to the expensive oracle LLM. \end{itemize}
+Our paper makes the following contributions: \begin{itemize} \item We propose \textsc{ScaleDoc}, a novel system that decouples LLM execution into a one-time offline representation phase and an optimized online query phase. \item We introduce a contrastive learning strategy to train a lightweight, query-aware proxy model that provides reliable predicating decision scores. \item We design an adaptive online calibration mechanism with an optimized filtering algorithm to guarantee user-specified accuracy while minimizing calls to the expensive oracle LLM. \end{itemize}